calderon0423/Summer-Olympics-2024-Predictive-Model/README.md

 #### Data Cleaning
 - Handling missing values by imputing relevant statistics (e.g., mean or median) for numerical columns.
-- Dropping non-relevant columns such as 'Athlete', 'City', 'Discipline', and 'Event'.
+- Dropping non-relevant columns such as 'Athlete', 'Sport', and 'Discipline'.

 #### Data Encoding
 - Encoding categorical variables using One Hot Encoding for features like event type and athlete nationality.